 By law all deaths occurring in England and Wales must be registered.
 A death should be registered as soon as possible to allow funeral arrangements to go ahead.

-Since 1 April 1997 a death can be registered at any registrar in England and Wales (the procedures differ slightly in Northern Ireland – see below).
-You do not have to go to the registrar in the district where the death occurred, or where the deceased person lived, although it is usually more convenient to register a death in the sub-district in which it happened.
+Since 1 April 1997 a death in England and Wales can be registered at any registrar.
+You do not have to go to the registrar in the district where the death occurred, or where the deceased person lived, although it is usually more convenient to register a death in the sub-district in which it happened, because the paperwork can be issued immediately.
 You can find the address in the phone book under Registration of Births, Deaths and Marriages, or from the doctor, local council, post office or police station.
 These are the local offices for Cheshire Ceremonies:

 - Crewe : 0300 123 5019 Contact details